jakkaj/UptimePinger/README.md

+# Log uptime data for an internet connection to Application Insights

+*Using Azure Functions, PowerShell, Task Scheduler, Table Storage and Application Insights*

+*Jordan Knight, Feb 20, 2017*

 Since getting an upgrade recently my home internet has been very unstable with up to 39 drop outs a day.

 I did the usual thing and rang my provider - only to be told that "it's currently working" and there is not much they can do.
 Of course, it was working when I called.